 Heating your home for the winter costs a lot of money and that's why window seal repair is so important.
 Windows will always let a certain amount of heat escape because of gaps around the frames.
-This is a source of wasted heat and wasted money.
+That's a source of both wasted heat and money.
 You will need to learn how to re-seal windows to make them much more efficient.
 This will be even more important if you are repairing older style houses which often have much less efficient windows.

 Now you can smooth out the caulking using a putty knife.
 This is done so that the caulking properly fills the entire gap.
 Pressing the caulking down in this way will also ensure that the caulking looks tidy.

 Use a damp cloth to smooth down the caulking but be careful to make sure that you don't wipe away the caulking out of the gap.
 You could also dampen the tip of your finger and use this to smooth out the caulking.

 If you chose paintable caulking then you will be able to paint the caulking as long as you wait for it to dry completely first.